 It's worth noting that you don't need to worry much about cleaning lines as each keg comes with a new connector.
 One odd thing is the way the instructions told us to choose a magnetic cap style for the tap, yet both in the box are the same.

 There’s not a great deal of complexity here, which is nice.
 Once you’re set up and the beer is cold enough simply pull the handle and pour beer into your chosen glass.

 The main feature here is an LCD screen which displays a few different bits of information starting with the temperature of the beer.
 You’ll see this go down as the system cools and will turn from red to green when the beer is ready.

 You can pour beer at a higher temperature and the machine won’t stop you but it’s not advised, mainly because you’re likely to get a glass of foam instead of liquid.
 We tried it at eight degrees (C) and this was certainly the case.

 Things are still a little foamy at three degrees (C) but not half as bad.
-We recommend using a glass with plenty of space.
+We recommend using a glass with plenty of space for head.

 If we were nit picking we’d like to be able to adjust the temperature for different beer styles but this isn’t the end of the world.
 However, there aren’t really styles we’d rather drink at a warmer temperature like stouts available anyway - which is a different issue.